chsasank/chsasank.github.io/_posts/2017-01-05-spoken-language-understanding.md

 ---
 layout: post
-title: Spoken Language Understanding with Keras
+title: Keras Tutorial: Spoken Language Understanding
 ---

 In previous tutorial, we have had a introduction to convolutional neural networks(CNNs) and keras deep learning framework.
 We have used them to solve a computer vision(CV) problem: traffic sign recognition.